JuanCam/tracking-sensors/README.md

 Once you have run `yarn start` you can go to `http://localhost:8080/` and see the page running.

+## FE.
+Unit testing

+Move to the web folder, and to run unit tests use the `yarn test` or if you want to watch them run `yarn test:watch`

 ## Reflection
 - ### What aspect of this	exercise did you find most interesting?